-The prophet Isaiah predicted the fall of Babylon and that it shall not be inhabited “And Babylon, the glory of kingdoms, the beauty of the Chaldees’ excellency, shall be as when God overthrew Sodom and Gomorrah.
+The prophet Isaiah predicted the fall of Babylon and that it shall not be rebuilt.
+“And Babylon, the glory of kingdoms, the beauty of the Chaldees’ excellency, shall be as when God overthrew Sodom and Gomorrah.
 It shall never be inhabited, neither shall it be dwelt in from generation to generation: neither shall the Arabian pitch tent there; neither shall the shepherds make their fold there” (Isaiah 13:19, 20).

-Finally, Babylon lost its place of importance in the reign of Seleucus Nicator in 312–280 b.c.
+Babylon lost its place of importance in the reign of Seleucus Nicator in 312–280 b.c.
 (Daniel 7:6).
 About 305, this king established a new capital on the Tigris 34 mi.
 (54 km).
 By the time of Strabo, about 20 b.c., the greater part of the city had become a vast desolation (Strabo xvi.
 1. 5).
-And finally, in the reign of Trajan (98–117 a.d.)
-Babylon was a complete ruin.
+And finally, in the reign of Trajan (98–117 a.d.), Babylon was a complete ruin.